 The district oversees Northland Pioneer College, which began offering college classes in fall 1974.
 More than 2,000 students enrolled that first year, double the anticipated number.
 Classes were held in an abandoned school, an abandoned hospital and a variety of public school classrooms and community buildings.
 The first graduating class, in spring 1975, included nine students.

-From those humble beginnings, NPC now serves more than 7,000 students annually, using technology to connect its own nine locations plus delivering college-level courses to rural high school students throughout its service area.
+From those humble beginnings, NPC now serves more than 5,000 students annually, using innovative technology to connect its own nine locations plus delivering college-level courses to rural high school students throughout its service area.

 - Edward Sorensen, May 1973 - January 1977